Net Worth

 Robert Lewandowski is a Polish professional soccer player with an estimated net worth of $85 Million.

-Lewandowski is best known for his eight-season career at Bayern Munich and the Polish national team, during which he won many tournaments.
-One of the best strikers today, he’s been a top goal scorer in the Polish league and has played in the UEFA Champions League finals.
+Lewandowski is best known for his eight-season career with Bayern Munich and the Polish national team, during which he won numerous titles.
+One of the best strikers today, he’s been a top goalscorer in the Polish league and has played in UEFA Champions League finals.

 Quick Facts